zafersn/pi_communition_board/README-EN.md

 # 2. Block Diagram and PCBs Overview

 ## 2.1 Transmitter Kit Overview
-&emsp;Our Pi_CAR Transmitter Card can be used by configuring 2 Thumb Joysticks or 1 Thumb joystick and 4 Tact Switch Buttons.The Transmitter card enables the connection between the user and the received card to be approximately 1KM over RF.
-In addition, it enables the user to communicate with nearby peripherals and develop specific applications via Bluetooth and WiFi connection.(VR, Cloud, Phone App, pc etc...).
+&emsp;Our Pi_CAR Transmitter Card can be used by configuring 2 Thumb Joysticks or 1 Thumb joystick and 4 Tact Switch Buttons.
+The Transmitter card enables the connection between the user and the received card to be approximately 1KM over RF.
+In addition, it enables the user to communicate with nearby peripherals and develop specific applications via Bluetooth and WiFi connection (VR, Cloud, Phone App, pc etc...).

 Top View
 =================